masolimano/maneage/README.md

 The main body of this pipeline is thus going to be managed within the workhorse-Makefiles of `reproduce/src/make`.
-If you set clear-to-understand names for thse workhorse-Makefiles and follow the convention of the top Makefile that you only include one workhorse-Makefile per line, the `foreach` loop of the top Makefile that imports them will become very easy to read and understand by eye.
+If you set clear-to-understand names for these workhorse-Makefiles and follow the convention of the top Makefile that you only include one workhorse-Makefile per line, the `foreach` loop of the top Makefile that imports them will become very easy to read and understand by eye.
 This will let you know which step you are